indico/indico/doc/guides/UserGuide/Conferences.rst

   to the contributions.
 By default nobody can submit material, it needs to be specified.
 * List the users that can modify the contributions.
-* Make the contribution Public, Private or Inheriting (see :ref:`access_control`):
+* Make the contribution Public, Restricted or Inheriting (see :ref:`access_control`):

   - *Public*: Any user can view (not modify) the contribution.
-  - *Private:* Only users listed in the access/modification/submission control can access the contribution.
+  - *Restricted:* Only users listed in the access/modification/submission control can access the contribution.
   - *Inheriting*: It will have the same access protection as its parent event.
 Changing the access protection of the parent event will change